HTTP Connection & Authorization

 Tokens

-This is a 120 characters token that has a default validity of 1 Hour.
-Interval can be changed in Hyper's Client App.
+This is a 120-character token that has a default validity of 1 Hour.
+This duration can be configured in the Hyper Client App. -

 Token Expired Example